coredds/brimir/CONTRIBUTING.md

 If you have questions not covered here:
 - Open a Discussion on GitHub
-- Ask in Discord
 - Contact maintainers directly

-Thank you for contributing to Brimir! 🎮
+Thank you for contributing to Brimir!

 ---